asteinkrauss/7900Group2/README.md

 The series of heat maps were used to visually depict the variation in income per capita across the United States in 2013, 2016, and 2020.
 The maps offer a comprehensive overview of the economic landscape, illustrating how income levels fluctuate regionally and evolve over time.
 States such as Massachusetts and Connecticut consistently reported high income per capita (> $60,000) while New Mexico, Mississippi, and West Virginia consistently reported low income per capita (< $40,000).
 The majority of states reported income per capita between $45,000 and $55,000.

 **4. How do the prices of different forms of fruits and vegetables change by year?**
-*Note: If you would like to see an interactive graph of the ones shown below, please download the .rmd file and run the appropriate code under "Question 4.".*

 <img width="665" alt="Screenshot 2024-04-29 at 1 39 54 PM" src="https://github.com/asteinkrauss/7900Group2/assets/164549275/514783e1-a7da-421c-8529-0f6f7cc9119c">